-Wisdom Tooth Removal
+Wisdom Tooth Extraction

 Wisdom tooth extraction is one of the most common dental surgeries we perform here at Washington Court House Dental.
 While for some people, wisdom teeth erupt normally — just like their other molars — and cause no problems.
 But for most people, wisdom teeth don’t erupt properly, causing problems such as infection, pain, swelling, and stiffness, not to mention the pressure from the erupting teeth may move other teeth and disrupt the natural alignment of the teeth.
 In this case, a wisdom tooth extraction is the best option.